odoo/odoo-ls/server/error_code.md

 The extension failed to evaluate a symbol.
 This occurs more specificaly when the extension detect a loop in the imports.
 If your code is working fine, it can happen if you use too many "import *" that can break the extension flow for now.

+### OLS20005

+"Multiple definition found for base class".
+The extension is unable to handle a base class that has multiple possible definitions.
+This warning should disappear in the future

 ### OLS20201

 "The active key is deprecated".